PBeninga/GlobalWarming/FinalRequirements.md

 -------------

 #### Game Play
 * As a user, I want to be able to move my units from node to node with a swipe for easy to learn gameplay.
+13 hours

 #### Single Player

-* As a user, I want to be able to play against bots, because I want to be able to play offline.
+* As a user, I want to be able to play against simple bots, because I want to be able to play offline.
+20 hours
-* As a user, I want to be able to play as a guest, so that I can quickly try the game out before committing my information
+* As a user, I want to be able to play as a guest, so that I can quickly try the game out before committing my information 1 hour

 #### Multi Player